Note

 The second distinguishing feature is the establishment of a public power which no longer directly coincides with the population organising itself as an armed force.
 This special public power is necessary because a self-acting armed organisation of the population has become impossible since the split into classes.
 The slaves also belonged to the population; the 90,000 citizens of Athens formed only a privileged class as against the 365,000 slaves.
 The people's army of the Athenian democracy was an aristocratic public power against the slaves, whom it kept in check; however, a gendarmerie also became necessary to keep the citizens in check, as we related above.
 This public power exists in every state; it consists not merely of armed men but also of material adjuncts, prisons and institutions of coercion of all kinds, of which gentile [clan] society knew nothing.
 It may be very insignificant, almost infinitesimal, in societies where class antagonisms are still undeveloped and in out-of-the-way places as was the case at certain times and in certain regions in the United States of America.
 It [the public power] grows stronger, however, in proportion as class antagonisms within the state become more acute, and as adjacent states become larger and more populous.
 We have only to look at our present-day Europe, where class struggle and rivalry in conquest have tuned up the public power to such a pitch that it threatens to swallow the whole of society and even the state.

+In order to maintain this public power, contributions from the citizens become necessary - taxes.
+These were absolutely unknown in gentile society; but we know enough about them today.
+As civilisation advances, these taxes become inadequate; the state makes drafts on the future, contracts loans, public debts.
+Old Europe can tell a tale about these, too.
 Having public power and the right to levy taxes, the officials now stand, as organs of society, above society.
 The free, voluntary respect that was accorded to the organs of the gentile [clan] constitution does not satisfy them, even if they could gain it; being the vehicles of a power that is becoming alien to society, respect for them must be enforced by means of exceptional laws by virtue of which they enjoy special sanctity and inviolability.
 The shabbiest police servant in the civilised state has more "authority" than all the organs of gentile society put together; but the most powerful prince and the greatest statesman, or general, of civilisation may well envy the humblest gentile chief for the unstrained and undisputed respect that is paid to him.
 The one stands in the midst of society, the other is forced to attempt to represent something outside and above it.

 Because the state arose from the need to hold class antagonisms in check, but because it arose, at the same time, in the midst of the conflict of these classes, it is, as a rule, the state of the most powerful, economically dominant class, which, through the medium of the state, becomes also the politically dominant class, and thus acquires new means of holding down and exploiting the oppressed class.
 Thus, the state of antiquity was above all the state of the slave owners for the purpose of holding down the slaves, as the feudal state was the organ of the nobility for holding down the peasant serfs and bondsmen, and the modern representative state is an instrument of exploitation of wage labour by capital.
 By way of exception, however, periods occur in which the warring classes balance each other so nearly that the state power, as ostensible mediator, acquires, for the moment, a certain degree of independence of both.
 Such was the absolute monarchy of the seventeenth and eighteenth centuries, which held the balance between the nobility and the class of burghers; such was the Bonapartism of the First, and still more of the Second French Empire, which played off the proletariat against the bourgeoisie and the bourgeoisie against the proletariat.
 The latest performance of this kind, in which ruler and ruled appear equally ridiculous, is the new German Empire of the Bismarck nation: here capitalists and workers are balanced against each other and equally cheated for the benefit of the impoverished Prussian cabbage junkers.

 In most of the historical states, the rights of citizens are, besides, apportioned according to their wealth, thus directly expressing the fact that the state is an organisation of the possessing class for its protection against the non-possessing class.
 It was so already in the Athenian and Roman classification according to property.
 It was so in the medieval feudal state, in which the alignment of political power was in conformity with the amount of land owned.
 It is seen in the electoral qualifications of the modern representative states.
 Yet this political recognition of property distinctions is by no means essential.
 On the contrary, it marks a low stage of state development.
 The highest form of the state, the democratic republic, which under our modern conditions of society is more and more becoming an inevitable necessity, and is the form of state in which alone the last decisive struggle between proletariat and bourgeoisie can be fought out - the democratic republic officially knows nothing any more of property distinctions.
 In it wealth exercises its power indirectly, but all the more surely.
 On the one hand, in the form of the direct corruption of officials, of which America provides the classical example; on the other hand, in the form of an alliance between government and Stock Exchange, which become the easier to achieve the more the public debt increases and the more joint-stock companies concentrate in their hands not only transport but also production itself, using the Stock Exchange as their centre.
 The latest French republic as well as the United States is a striking example of this; and good old Switzerland has contributed its share in this field.
+But that a democratic republic is not essential for this fraternal alliance between government and Stock Exchange is proved by England and also by the new German Empire, where one cannot tell who was elevated more by universal suffrage, Bismarck* or Bleichröder.**

-* [Otto von Bismarck, 1815-1898, First Chancellor of the German Empire from 1871 to 1890]
+* [Otto von Bismarck, 1815-1898, First Chancellor of the German Empire from 1871 to 1890] ** [Gerson von Bleichröder, 1822-1893, German financer and Bismarck's unofficial adviser in financial matters]

 And lastly, the possessing class rules directly through the medium of universal suffrage.
 As long as the oppressed class, in our case, therefore, the proletariat, is not yet ripe to emancipate itself, it will in its majority regard the existing order of society as the only one possible and, politically, will form the tail of the capitalist class, its extreme Left wing.
 To the extent, however, that this class matures for its self-emancipation, it constitutes itself as its own party and elects its own representatives, and not those of the capitalists.
 Thus, universal suffrage is the gauge of the maturity of the working class.
 It cannot and never will be anything more, in the present-day state; but that is sufficient.
 On the day the thermometer of universal suffrage registers boiling point among the workers, both they and the capitalists will know what to do.